cescoffier/introduction-to-vert.x/intro-to-vertx-post-2.md

 }
 ```

 The `vertx-config` module provides the `ConfigRetriever`.
-This object is responsible for retrieving the different configuration chunk and compute the final configuration.
+This object is responsible for retrieving the different configuration chunks and computing the final configuration.
 This process being asynchronous, the result is passed to a handler that execute the rest of the startup logic.

 With this in place, the port is now chosen from 3 different locations: